-MSHN requires all SUD treatment providers to document and provide evidence-based programs for their services.
+MSHN requires all SUD treatment providers to document and provide evidence-based programs as a part of their services.
+Evidence-based practices must be documented in the treatment plan and in session notes when provided.
 Treatment providers must demonstrate knowledge and competencies in practice relevant to service provision.
-Each provider is monitored at least annually with regular site visits to verify that the evidence-based programs are being provided and that staff and clinicians have the requisite training and qualifications for the practices in which they are engaging consumers.
-Evidence-based practices may include motivational interviewing, trauma-informed care and positive behavioral supports.
+Each provider is monitored at least annually with regular site visits to verify that evidence-based programs are being provided and that staff and clinicians have the requisite training and qualifications for the practices in which they are engaging consumers.
+Evidence-based practices may include motivational interviewing, trauma-informed care and positive behavioral supports, as well as many others.
 Recognizing the stages of change for persons recovering from SUD is an important component of evidence-based service provision.
 Providers should take steps to ensure fidelity to evidence-practice models, including sustaining fidelity when valid models and/or program staffing changes occur, which may require new training or credentials in maintaining integrity of clinical service provision.
-MSHN reserves the right to endorse evidence-based programs.
+MSHN reserves the right to endorse evidence-based practices in use by funded provider programs.